Please read Shipping FAQs BEFORE ordering!

 About

 I am a designer and textile artist, specialising in sashiko, kogin, boro inspired textiles, and quilts inspired by Japanese design and traditions.
+I sell Japanese sashiko and kogin threads and materials, Japanese patchwork fabrics, and other quilting materials by various designers which I used in my own work.
+In December 2025, I opened a small shop at 2 High Street, Coupar Angus, Perthshire.

 My love of Japanese design began during my student days, at Cleveland College of Art, and at the University College of Wales, Aberystywyth, where I graduated with Joint Hons. in Visual Art and Drama in 1987.
 After running a very small scale artisan clothing business in mid Wales, I worked in Yuza-machi, Yamagata Prefecture, Japan, as an Assistant English Teacher (AET) on the JET (Japan Exchange Teaching) Program(me) in 1991.
 I spent all my spare time in Japan learning as much as I could about Japanese design, especially textiles, and I learned how to tailor kimono in my neighbour's shop, Obiya.
 When I returned to the UK to live in north east Wales, I began making quilts, mainly on influenced by Japanese designs and traditional British patchwork frame quilts.